 - Frozen coil

-A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.

 Best practices suggest that the most convenient way for a Birmingham area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
-Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and implement the necessary repairs.
+Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!